Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Structural Properties

-\begin{corollary}[Decoupling is Structurally Admissible] Under assumptions A1--A4, burden and uncertainty need not evolve in the same direction.
-In particular, it is possible for burden to remain constant or increase while uncertainty decreases. \end{corollary}
+\begin{corollary}[Decoupling is Structurally Admissible] On any interval over which assumptions A1--A4 hold, burden and uncertainty need not evolve in the same direction.
+In particular, if at least one of A2--A4 is strict, burden may remain constant or increase while uncertainty decreases. \end{corollary}